enuesaa/httpcall-cli/README.md

 # node-cli-compare-httpcall
 Sample app to learn how to create cli with nodejs.
-For that purpose, this repository is monorepo to compare libraries.
+For that purpose, this repository is monorepo.
-Each package implements the same interface below.
+Each package uses different libraries and implements the same interface below.

 ## Command Interface
 ```bash